gyorilab/emmaa/doc/reports/month15_report.rst

 Inspection of these newly passed tests along with the changes in model statements can help the user understand changes in the causal structure of the model over time.

+This feature is described in the documentation section :ref:`dashboard_models_load_previous`.

 Dynamical model simulation and testing
 --------------------------------------